ben-ng/minifyify/Readme.md

 ## FAQ

+ * Wait..
+Why did my bundle get BIGGER??

+   It's not immediately obvious, but the more you minify code, the bigger the sourcemap gets.
+Browserify can get away with merely mapping lines to lines because it is going from uncompressed code to uncompressed code.
+Minifyify squishes multiple lines together, so the sourcemap has to carry more information.

+   **Pull the sourcemap out into a separate file and link to it from the minified source!**

  * How does this work?

    Minifyify runs UglifyJS on your bundle, and uses Browserify's inline sourcemap to create a new sourcemap that maps the minified code to the unbundled files.